Sidney Dillon Ripley I: Early life

 He was the son of Josiah Dwight Ripley and Julia Elizabeth (née Dillon) Ripley.
 After his father's death, his mother remarried to Gilman Smith Moulton on March 1, 1894.

-His younger brothers were Harry Dillon Ripley and Louis Arthur Dillon Ripley, the father of Julie Ripley Forman (founder of the Forman School), and Sidney Dillon Ripley II, an ornithologist who served as Secretary of the Smithsonian Institution and married Mary Livingston of the prominent Livingston family.
+His younger brothers were Harry Dillon Ripley and Louis Arthur Dillon Ripley.
+Through Lous he is uncle to Forman School founder Julie Ripley Forman, and Sidney Dillon Ripley II, an ornithologist who served as Secretary of the Smithsonian Institution and married Mary Livingston of the prominent Livingston family.

 His paternal grandfather was Sidney Dillon, the financier and builder of the Union Pacific Railroad who served as its first president.
 Following his grandfather's death, who left an estate valued at $6,000,000, he received bequests giving him an annual income of $60,000.
 Dillon came "from several Colonial families of Massachusetts and Connecticut.

 His American ancestor was William Ripley, who, with his wife, two sons and two daughters, came in one of the earliest companies of Colonists from Hingham, Norfolk County, England, and settled in Hingham, Massachusetts in 1638."